-If you submit a file and realize that it was a draft or just not the right file in any way, simply send me an email with the correct file attached and let me know that the one with the email is the one to grade.
+If you submit a file and realize that it was a draft or just not the right file in any way and the assignment does not allow multiple attempts, simply send me an email with the correct file attached and let me know that the one with the email is the one to grade.
 No need to panic!
 I will email you to confirm that I will be grading the emailed copy instead of the one posted to Blackboard.
 Emailed copies may be submitted to plagiarism detection software (SafeAssign).